aogriffiths/relay/relay-specification.md

    Sends Subscription Request" in the PuSH v0.4 specification.

-2. The topic URL (hub.topic) MUST be the advertised_topic_url as defined in section 4 paragraph 2 of this specification.
+2. The topic URL (hub.topic) MUST be the advertised_topic_url as defined in [section 4 item 2(#4.2) of this specification.
 The hub URL mus

-3. A well formed subscription request MUST:
+3. A well formed subscription request MUST meet the following criteria:
-    * hub.callback is present and is a valid URL
+    * `hub.callback` is present and is a valid URL
-    * hub.mode is present and is either "subscribe" or "unsubscribe".
+    * `hub.mode` is present and is either "subscribe" or "unsubscribe".
 If it is "unsubscribe" the Hub MUST have an existing subscription for the given tuple {hub.topic, hub.callback}.
-    * advertised_topic_url is present and is one the Hub is willing to distribute.
+    * `hub.topic` is present and is one the Hub is able to distribute.
       This means the Hub is either already subscribing to this topic or the Hub is willing to "auto subscribe" and set up a new subscription to this topic.

+4. A well formed subscription request MAY meet the following criteria:
+    * `hub.lease_seconds` is present and is a number
+    * `hub.secret` is present and is alphanumeric

 <!-- Long Spec START -->
 <a name="5.1.examples"></a>